Bastardkb/bastardkb.github.io/help/troubleshooting.md

 TODO: link to "how to look at schematics in KiCad" guide

-## The LEDs flicker or change color randomly!
+## The LEDs flicker or change color randomly

 If your LEDs are flickering on and off very quickly or very quickly changing colors, the most likely cause is a solder joint that is not quite connected, not being able to carry a signal consistently.